hturnbull93/hturnbull93/README.md

 # Harry Turnbull

-I'm a self-trained freelance web developer.
-I've also trained at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp) to become a junior developer.

 I want to create software that is not only useful for users, but also engaging and interesting to keep them coming back for more.

 I got my start with programming at my first job after finishing university, where I built simple web scrapers in Microsoft VBA to automate tasks.

-Many jobs I've had have touched on programming, which has been the thing I found most interesting about them, which is why I have started my journey to become a software developer.
+Many jobs I've had have touched on programming, which has been the thing I found most interesting about them.

+I have been a self-trained freelance web developer for the past three years, but I want to get on to the next level.

+This is why I have started my journey to become a professional software developer by training at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp).

 <div align="center">